TomokiMiyauci/fonction/docs/api/index.md

-Returns a new list containing the contents of the given list, followed by the given value {.desc}
+Returns a new list containing the contents of the given list, followed by the given value.
+{.desc}